RedHatSatellite/satellite-performance-tuning/docs/satellite-configuration-tuning.rst

  min(CPU * 1.5, RAM_IN_GB - 1.5)

-which is too much wrt. memory - there have been cases where too many workers triggered OOM on Satellite.
+which is too much in regards of memory - there have been cases where too many workers triggered OOM on Satellite.

 This should be fine for most cases, but with some usage patterns tuning is needed to either limit the amount of resources dedicated to Puma (so other Satellite components can use these) or for any other reason.
 Each Puma worker consumes around 1 GB of RAM.